Rebecca Harrell Tickell

 Rebecca Reynolds Tickell (née Harrell; born March 2, 1980) is a producer, director, actress, singer, and environmental activist.

 Acting career

-Rebecca Harrell appeared in the Christmas film Prancer.
+Rebecca Harrell starred in the Christmas film Prancer.
 She garnered a Young Artist Award nomination for Best Young Actress Starring in a Motion Picture.
 Movie critic Roger Ebert wrote of her performance that "what really redeems the movie, taking it out of the category of kiddie picture and giving it a heart and gumption, is the performance by a young actress named Rebecca Harrell, as Jessica.
 She's something.
 She has a troublemaker's look in her eye, and a round, pixie face that's filled with mischief.
 And she's smart—a plucky schemer who figures out things for herself and isn't afraid to act on her convictions".

 She appeared in other films before putting her acting career aside to focus on environmental activism.
 She has been interviewed on Today, and by The New York Times, the Los Angeles Times, and The Washington Post.